Visby Medical™ Patient Case Study

 Nurse: Do you or your husband have any history of sexually transmitted infections (STIs)?
 If you used STI prevention methods (e.g., condoms), how often did you use them?

-Tina: I’ve never been diagnosed with an STL My husband has never shared if he has, but I doubt he ever has.
+Tina: I’ve never been diagnosed with an STI.
+My husband has never shared if he has, but I doubt he ever has.
 I have always used a condom with prior partners and with my husband before we started trying to conceive.

-The Centers for Disease Control and Prevention (CDC) recommends that clinicians routinely obtain a patient’s sexual history as part of an appointment.2 This information helps clinicians determine if the patient has been or is still considered high-risk or at-risk for SIs and/ or engaging in risky sexual behaviors.
+The Centers for Disease Control and Prevention (CDC) recommends that clinicians routinely obtain a patient’s sexual history as part of an appointment.2 This information helps clinicians determine if the patient has been or is still considered high-risk or at-risk for STIs and/ or engaging in risky sexual behaviors.
 This information also helps clinicians to counsel patients on risk reduction in the best way possible.2,5

 The "Five Ps" approach to obtaining a sexual history consists of key questions used to elicit information regarding the patient’s 5 major areas of sexual health.2,5,6